BIO3820 - Tropical Terrestrial Biology

 The unit if offered by both the Clayton and Malaysian campuses and focuses on the biology of terrestrial tropical ecosystems in South East Asia (particularly the Malaysian region) but also discusses tropical environments in other parts of the world.
 The Malaysian region encompasses many unique tropical habitats such as dipterocarp forest, peat swamp forest, cloud forest, karst vegetation and caves, which will be studied in detail.
 The students will gain an understanding of the importance of climate, nutrient cycling, disturbance, and succession on the ecology of tropical plants and animals.
 Conservation and management issues will also be examined.

-The field course is jointly run by the Clayton and Malaysian campuses of Monash University and runs as a week long compulsory field component at Gunung Mulu National Park in Borneo-Malaysia during the second semester break - Sat 23rd-sat 30th September 2017.
-The cost, including transport, food and accommodation will be ~ $2200.
+The field course is jointly run by the Clayton and Malaysian campuses of Monash University and runs as a week long compulsory field component at Gunung Mulu National Park in Borneo-Malaysia during second semester (week 5) - Monday 26th August - Monday 2nd September 2019.
+The cost, including transport, food and accommodation will be ~ $2000.

 Monash Abroad Travel Grants for Clayton students